cfsengineering/CEASIOMpy/ceasiompy/CPACSCreator/README.md

 ## Installation or requirements

-`CPACSCreator` is installed automatically when install the CEASIOMpy Conda environnement.
-To run it, you just have to be sure are you are in the CEASIOMpy Conda environment.
+`CPACSCreator` is installed automatically when install the CEASIOMpy Conda environement.
+To run it, you just have to be sure you are in the CEASIOMpy Conda environment.

 ## Limitations

-`CPACSCreator` allows to modify the wings and fuselage of an aircraft.
+`CPACSCreator` allows you to modify the wings and fuselage of an aircraft.
 For now it is not possible to add or modify things like engines, control surfaces, landing gear, etc.

 ## More information